The final part of our three part Autumn Inspiration series looks at details you could use to complete either our 1920’s or country bohemian looks.

 Love what you’ve read here.
 Why not check out the 1920’s styling of our first look in Part 1 or get some bohemian inspiration from our second look in Part 2 to match the beautiful details shown here.

 As a couple who love the outdoors and especially visiting the Lake District, Keswick was the obvious choice for their destination wedding.
-Their dream was to take their guests on a cruise of the beautiful lake Derwent right in the heart of the beautiful English Lake District.
+Their dream was to take their guests on a cruise of the beautiful Derwent Water right in the heart of the beautiful English Lake District.

 One often overlooked area of a wedding is that of the groom and his preparations on the day.
 A few years ago very little thought was put into the grooms attire, as long as the colours co-ordinated with the bridal party everything was fine and images largely focused on the bride.
 Fast forward a couple of years and grooms are putting much more importance on the wedding being their day too and using this to express their individuality and personality.
 More time is now being taken documenting the grooms preparation from getting dressed, checking that his tie is straight, waistcoat fastened, and watch is on to those precious / hilarious moments when he is helped with his button hole.
 Here are a just a selection of images grooms portraiture.
 Enjoy.